jerome-lux/RAMSES2/readme.md

 The function ```ramses2.stream_predict()``` is designed to process an image stream in which aggregates may be truncated or partially visible along the stream direction (the height axis).
 The function identifies aggregates that are truncated (or split) between two consecutive images.
 It then reconstructs a single image containing only the complete aggregates by utilizing the overlap region.
 Ovelap images are created in OUTPUT_FOLDER.

 ## GUI
 A small GUI is provided.
-It predits the composition following the EN 933-11 standard, as well as an estimate of the granulometric curve.
+It allows to predict the composition following the EN 933-11 standard, as well as an estimate of the granulometric curve.